jibblesskibbles87/btp-admin-guide-samples/sample-setups/basic-setup/directory-setup/README.md

 ## Assumptions

-- We assume that we use the directories as structuring element for the subaccounts i.e., un an unmanaged fashion.
+- We assume that we use the directories as structuring element for the subaccounts i.e., in an unmanaged fashion.
 - We assume that we do the directory setup in one run for all involved departments.

 ## Design Decisions

 We decouple the directory creation i.e., the setup of the basic structure from the creation of the operational units namely the subaccounts inside of the directories.
-The changes on directory level are probably a rare sceanrio compared to changes in the subaccounts additionally depending on their stage.
-We want to avoid side effects as well as lengthy state refreshes and keep the state of the directories seperate.
+The changes on directory level are probably a rare scenario compared to changes in the subaccounts additionally depending on their stage.
+We want to avoid side effects as well as lengthy state refreshes and keep the state of the directories separate.

 ## Directory Setup